xyst/writings/explain-leetcode.md

 - A random programmer on the Internet, that's me
 - Some less popular puzzles on LeetCode, a competitive programming website
 - A couple of minutes on each puzzle to have a workable idea
-- No TAOCP at hand
+- No TAOCP tome at hand

 This is how one programmer approaches the puzzles.